The County Alliance Program for Employment (CAPE)

 Am I Eligible?

-Non-custodial parents who have a child support case in Washington County.
+Non-custodial parties who have a child support case in Washington County.
 CAPE strives to assist unemployed or underemployed parents to prepare a plan of action for making their child support payments.
 Participants must complete an employability assessment to determine current employment status, employment-related skills, and abilities.
 In addition, counselors will review employment history, education, literacy levels, communication skills, and career interests.

 If you’re ready for a new beginning, start the enrollment process today by viewing the contact information below.
 Once enrolled, parents will join a training program offered by one of our CAPE participating partners.